Frequently Asked Questions

 You've come to the right place for info!
 If you're breastfeeding, freshly expressed or pumped milk can stay in the refrigerator up to 4 days.
 Bottles doesn't really need to be warmed – it can be given room temperature or even cold, its your choice Some babies may want it a bit warmer – so how do you warm it you ask?
 You can run it under warm (not hot) water or place it in a container of lukewarm/warm water.
 You can also use a bottle warmer but be sure to follow the manufacturer's instructions.
 Just remember to always check the temp before giving that liquid gold to your baby.
 If your baby didn't want to finish the whole bottle, it's best to get rid of it within 2 hours after she finished feeding.

 When feeding formula, it's best to prepare and feed a bottle right away.
 We know that's not always possible and you need to prepare ahead of time, but be sure to put those unused bottles in the fridge for up to 24 hours.
 After your baby starts drinking that formula, you need to get rid of any remaining left in the bottle within an hour.
-Once babies start drinking from the bottle, microorganisms from her mouth are introduced into the formula and you def don't want any of that growing!
+Once babies start drinking from the bottle, microorganisms from her mouth are introduced into the formula and you definitely don't want any of that growing!

 Feeding your baby before bed, then putting her to bed is fine of course.
 But letting her take her bottle to bed – not a good idea.
 Falling asleep with a bottle isn't a sleep habit you want to continue.
 She needs to be able to fall asleep without it because bottles filled with breastmilk, formula (or really any drink) can promote tooth decay.
+(Did you know that infants are susceptible to tooth decay even before their teeth appear?
+They are!)

 Of course, we are here to help!
 It's a good idea to try to wait on introducing a bottle to your baby until you feel breastfeeding is going well (usually when she is around 4 weeks old).
-It's definitely best to wait for any bottle-feeding if there are any feeding problems, especially with that latch.
-Once you've got breast feeding down, a good start is feeding her breastmilk in a bottle once a day or every other day.
+It's definitely best to wait for any bottle-feeding if there are any feeding problems, especially with latching.
+Once you've got breastfeeding down, a good start is feeding her breastmilk in a bottle once a day or every other day.
 You may encounter some resistance from your little one because she is used to just breastfeeding from you.
 Don't worry, though!
 If this is the case, call Dad in or another person who is able and willing to lend a hand.
-Since your baby knows your smell and very well knows when we are close by, you'll need to leave the room (or the house for a quick breath of fresh air) so someone else can try bottle-feeding.
+Since your baby knows your smell and very well knows when we are close by, you'll need to leave the room (or the house for a quick breath of fresh air) so someone else can try bottle feeding.
 Just remember, everyone needs to be patient and calm and she'll get the hang of it in no time.
 It's best when she's not starving and a bit sleepy so she will be more willing to take it.

 Breastfeeding

 All routine formulas provide complete nutrition and can be used for supplementing breastmilk.
-Good Start® Gentle powder formula is an ideal choice for when breastfeeding moms supplement because it is made with probiotics, good bacteria also found in breastmilk that support digestive health as well as 2'-FL HMO.
+Good Start® | Dr. Brown's™ Gentle Pro™ infant formula is an ideal choice for when breastfeeding moms supplement because it is made with probiotics, good bacteria also found in breastmilk that support digestive health as well as 2'-FL HMO.
 2'-FL HMO is a prebiotic oligosaccharide similar to one of the HMO components found in breastmilk.
-Good Start® Gentle formulas are also made with 100% whey protein partially hydrolyzed that is easy to digest.
+Good Start® | Dr. Brown’s™ Gentle Pro™ infant formulas are also made with 100% whey protein partially hydrolyzed that is easy to digest.
 Formulas made with 100% whey protein partially hydrolyzed also promote softer stools –which may support a smooth transition to supplementing.

 Yes totally!
 It's great that you've decided to keep breastfeeding when you return to work.
 Here are some helpful hints:

-The Patient Protection and Affordable Care Act signed in March of 2010 is a federal law which requires employers to provide break times and a place (other than a bathroom) to express breast milk for the infant's first year of life.
-Some states have their own breastfeeding laws which meet or surpass the federal law while others don't have a law at all so an employee would refer to the federal law for protection. .
+- The Patient Protection and Affordable Care Act signed in March of 2010 is a federal law which requires employers to provide break times and a place (other than a bathroom) to express breast milk for the infant's first year of life.
+Some states have their own breastfeeding laws which meet or surpass the federal law while others don't have a law at all so an employee would refer to the federal law for protection.
 Check out below and talk to your supervisor about a plan for you.
 For more information about your rights and this legislation, visit http://www.usbreastfeeding.org/workplace-law

-Think about your baby when pumping.
+- Think about your baby when pumping.
 Look at her picture.
 Some women bring small items of their baby's clothes to touch and smell to encourage milk ejection reflex.

-Drink liquids – be sure to have a glass of water or 100% juice nearby as you pump.
+- Drink liquids – be sure to have a glass of water or 100% juice nearby as you pump.
 Drink lots of water throughout the day and keep nutritious snacks such as trail mix handy at your desk.

-Dress for pumping – think of clothes to wear that will make things easier.
+- Dress for pumping – think of clothes to wear that will make things easier.
 Front-buttoning blouses will be easiest.
 Prints and light colors will help camouflage milk stains (oops!).
 Wear nursing pads that are absorbent and ventilate well.

 That's a great question!
 It is important to feel confident that your baby is being well nourished.
 Newborns should receive at least 8-12 full nursing sessions in a 24 hour period and having at least 3-5 wet diapers and 3-6 stools per 24 hours by 5-7 days old.
 They may even have a stool after each feeding.
 Your baby should be back to his birth weight by 10 days old.
 Some things to watch out for while feeding:

-You will able to hear sucking and swallowing.
+- You will able to hear sucking and swallowing.

-Your baby should seem comfortable and content during nursing sessions.
+- Your baby should seem comfortable and content during nursing sessions.

-Your baby should be totally relaxed, sometimes almost asleep (or asleep) after a full nursing session.
+- Your baby should be totally relaxed, sometimes almost asleep (or asleep) after a full nursing session.

 Every woman has a different milk capacity that has nothing to do with the size of her breasts.
 A woman with small breasts can have more milk glands for breastfeeding than a woman with large breasts.
 The size of the breast is more related to the amount of fatty tissue that a woman has in her breast – which has nothing to do with breastfeeding.